-🩷 We are open Mon, Thur - Sun 10am - 6pm // Closed on Tues and Wed 🩷
+🩷 We are open Mon, Thur - Sun 10am - 6pm // We are closed on Tues and Wed 🩷

 By Jessica B. Harris

 Pralines are a major part of culinary New Orleans.
-Where they came from, and how they got here is another fascinating tale of the city.
+Where did they come from and How did they get here are another fascinating tale of the city.
 Let’s begin with the no doubt apocryphal tale of the origin of the candy that became synonymous with the Crescent City.
-We are told that the cook of the French Duke of Plessis-Praslin (1589-1675) invented a method for coating whole almonds in grained caramelized sugar, and eventually began to produce the sweets that became increasingly popular commercially.
-By the 18th century, this form of the candy was well known in Europe and is even recorded in cookbooks as a “prawlin”.
+We are told that the cook of the Duke of Plessis-Praslin (1589-1675) invented a method for coating whole almonds in grained caramelized sugar, and eventually began to produce the sweets that became increasingly popular commercially.
+By the 18th century, this form of the candy was well known and is even recorded in cookbooks as a “prawlin”.
 This meaning of the word praline is still used in chocolate making and refers to a candy that is prepared from crushed nuts and sugar.
 The nuts used are usually almonds, but they may also be hazelnuts or other nuts.

 Street vendors selling pralines are difficult to find nowadays, but the popular candy that is a much-loved souvenir of the city is available in multiple versions in shops around the French Quarter.
-In addition to the classic crisp pralines, innovations have led to creamy and even chewy versions.
-The late doyenne of New Orleans Creole cooking, Leah Chase, recalled that in her youth pralines were also available in pink and white versions prepared from both coconut as well as pecans which would place them even more firmly in the arc of New World Caribbean confectionary.
+Innovations have led to crisp ones that are more like the classic praline as well as creamier versions and even chewy versions.
+The late doyenne of New Orleans Creole cooking, Leah Chase, recalled that in her youth pralines were also pink and white and prepared from coconut as well as with pecans which would place them even more firmly in the arc of New World Caribbean confectionary.

-Pralines are still used by many African American women and young girls as a way to gain additional income and they can often be found alongside vegetables and fruits that are available for sale from car trunks and trucks in local neighborhoods.
-They are sold not only under the name praline, but often simply as pecan candy.
-The candy's winning flavor has spawned multiple recipes each with its partisans.
-As for the pronunciation of the word praline and the pecan nut that goes into the classic ones, the local New Orleans pronunciation is "prah-lean," while the nut most commonly used in it is pronounced "pec-cahn" (mispronounce them to a local if you want to hear a rude joke about a pee-can).
+Pralines are still used by many African American women and young girls as a way to gain additional income and they can often be found alongside vegetables and fruits that are for available sale from car trunks and trucks in local neighborhoods.
+They are often sold not only under the name of praline, but often simply as pecan candy.
+The candy's winning flavor spawned multiple recipes each with its partisans.
+As for the pronunciation of the word praline and the pecan nut that goes into the classic ones, the local New Orleans pronunciation is "prah-lean," while the nut most commonly used in it is pronounced "pec-cahn."
+(Mispronunce them to a local if you want to hear a rude joke about a pea-can.).
 However you pronounce them and wherever you find them, they have become a symbol of the city and are an edible reminder of its vibrant culinary history.

 All three images above are from the Louisiana Digital Database